ElioDiNino/ElioDiNino/README.md

   <summary>:card_index_dividers: Current Projects</summary>

   ### :airplane: [UBC Uncrewed Aircraft Systems](https://ubcuas.com)
-  I work on the software subteam as a co-lead for UBC UAS, a design team focused on designing semi-autonomous drones.
+  I lead as captain and formerly worked on the software subteam as a co-lead for UBC UAS, a design team focused on designing autonomous drones and their support systems.
 The team repositories can be seen [here](https://github.com/ubcuas).
-This year, my focus as co-lead is keeping projects on track and supporting the 18 software subteam members where needed.
+Last year, my focus as co-lead was keeping projects on track and supporting the 18 software subteam members where needed.
 That being said, with my past experience on the team, I got to work on a variety of microsystems.
 Some of my notable contributions as both a developer and as co-lead can be seen below as well as in the past projects section.
   - Improved cross-platform compatibility with Docker containers and made related CI/CD pipelines with GitHub Actions (E.g. [ACOM](https://github.com/ubcuas/ACOM))
   - [UASITL](https://github.com/ubcuas/UASITL): Overhauled our simulation pipeline by supporting new vehicle types (planes and VTOLs) and building software images for additional computer architectures (ARMv7 and ARM64)
   - Introduced 4 new major projects to update our systems after co-designing a new software suite for 2 competitions